kojix2/libui_paradise/README.md

 (Or visit the github page for ruby-libui here: https://github.com/kojix2/LibUI )

-Aside from this mentioned goal of enhancing the upstream bindings, the **libui_paradise** project also attempts to demonstrate how we could try to use a DSL to write less code in the long run; at the least less syntax.
+Aside from this mentioned goal of enhancing (or trying to enhance) the upstream bindings, the **libui_paradise** project also attempts to demonstrate how we could try to use a DSL to write less code in the long run; at the least less syntax.
+Less syntax is not automatically a win-win situation, but often it can be very useful.
+Example:

+    _ = button('Hello world!') # for libui

+You can use a similar variant in ruby-gtk3, for example:

+    _ = Gtk::Button.new('Hello world!')

+Or, if you want to use "toplevel-methods", like the above:

+    _ = button('Hello world!') # for ruby-gtk

+In fact: if you notice the above then there is indeed no difference between which toolkit to use.
+We could then, in theory, "plug in" different toolkits, be it ruby-gtk, ruby-tk, ruby-libui and so forth.
+We could even extend this to the www and generate the appropriate tags that way.
+Note that this is "in theory"; in practice there are some shortcomings, such as different toolkits not supporting the same widgets or functionality.

-This is highly experimental at this stage - I want to see which API calls make the most sense in the long run, ideally even across different GUIs as well as the www.
-(For those of you who have some experience with ruby-gtk this may seem familiar - API elements such as **.set_text()** or **widget1.add(widget2)**; I kind of learned GUIs first via **ruby-gtk**, which evidently shaped my opinion on GUI layouts to some extent.)
+The **libui_paradise gem** is highly experimental at this stage and may not work for all use cases, or may have bugs - I am still learning myself here.
+I want to see which API calls make the most sense in the long run, ideally even across different GUIs as well as the www.
+(For those of you who have some experience with ruby-gtk this may seem familiar, as pointed out above - API elements such as **.set_text()** or **widget1.add(widget2)**; I kind of learned GUIs first via **ruby-gtk**, which evidently shaped my opinion on GUI layouts to some extent.)

-The official ruby-libui project comes with **13 examples** (August 2021) so far.
-Have a look at the code provided on the github page to understand what is going on - in particular the **histogram** example is really nifty to play around with.
-It is probably the best, because it features interactive and dynamic use in a visual way - you can choose the colours, for example.
+The official ruby-libui project maintained by kojix2 comes with **13 examples** (August 2021) so far.
+I assume that more examples may be added over the coming months and years depending on use case, time availability, motivation and so forth.
+Have a look at the code provided on the github page to understand what is going on - in particular the **histogram** example is really nifty if you want to play around with it **interactively**.
+It is probably the best example in this regard, because it features interactive and dynamic use in a visual way - you can choose the colours, for example.
 A spin-button allows for visual change too, but I think colours are more impressive than simple up-and-down counters.

+Also check out kojix2' other examples in ruby-gtk - would be great if we could have the same in libui one day, but this also depends on what upstream libui makes available.

-I am trying to think about ways to simplify the code in these examples as well, but as said: this is all **highly experimental** and subject to change.
-I am going via slow babysteps here!
+I am trying to think about ways to simplify the code in these examples as well, so that we can "do more by writing less".
+But as stated before: this is all **highly experimental** and subject to change.
+I am going via slow, tiny babysteps here!
 Constant wins the race in the long run, just remember the turtle versus the rabbit.
+The rabbit always believed that he would win the race ...

-**kojix2** pointed out that a half-baked OOP design may not make a lot of sense in regards to ruby-libui - we have to think a bit about **Fiddle::Pointer** which not everyone may have done before.
+**kojix2** pointed out that a half-baked or incomplete OOP design may not make a lot of sense in regards to ruby-libui - we have to think a bit about **Fiddle::Pointer** which not everyone may have done before.

-Otherwise you may end up segfaulting everything (which I did run into already - but it is both scary and fun at the same time!).
-Subclassing is also difficult - which functions should be called to create a "proper" subclass?
-May there be problems as a consequence of this?
+Otherwise you may end up segfaulting everything all over the place (which I did run into already - but it is both scary and fun at the same time!).
+Subclassing is also difficult to do properly - which functions should be called to create a "proper" subclass?
+May there be problems as a consequence of trying this?
 I have no idea right now.
 This is definitely more related to the C API of ruby than "pure", plain ruby as such.
+You kind of have to understand the underlying C code to some extent.

 I do not really know C very well; **pointers** are way above my level of understanding, so **kojix2's** point is a fair one to make, since someone may have to maintain a growing code base - this may well be the case here too, so 'defensive programming' is a viable strategy.
+There are examples where one has to work around ruby's GC too, for instance - this all makes this a little bit more complicated than plain, "pure" ruby code.

-**However had**, at the same I still want to **experiment** and see what may happen with the code in general - which pitfalls may happen or which things could be improved.
+**However had**, at the same I still want to **experiment** and see what may happen with the code in general - which pitfalls may happen or which things could be improved upon.
 I think the more people use libui and ruby-libui, the better this may become in the long run.
 Imagine we could almost create a full desktop system based on libui!
 Even if the original scope never was aimed towards that. :D

+This may then be fast enough for ruby-on-the-desktop, and simple enough to do that, too.
+Right now this has too many shortcomings;
+I miss CSS styling in particular.
+But, in theory, we could do this.
+Anyone feels clever enough to use ruby as a desktop-UI language via libui?
+I suppose it still requires some decent knowledge of C ...

-Lots of people could create widgets and add-ons when this were possible ... but I digress.
+Lots of different people could create widgets and add-ons when this were possible ... but I digress.

 **Write a GUI once, run everywhere** (well ... at the least in theory).
-This is a great idea, even if libui may not be around one day, that idea should be retained for other GUIs.
+This is an excellent idea, even if libui may not be around one day, that idea should be retained for other GUIs in the future.

-It's quite difficult to get GTK and ruby-gtk to work on windows - I tried to compile it some days/weeks ago but I ended up having "missing symbols" error messages afterwards.
+It's quite difficult to get GTK and ruby-gtk to work on **windows** - I tried to compile it some weeks ago but I ended up having "missing symbols" error messages afterwards.
+I managed to get the hello-world.c example working, but the more complicated examples did not work for me.

-On Linux this is much, much easier ...
-I literally just compile GTK, after its dependencies are proper (glib, pango, atk, and so forth), and then the ruby bindings maintained largely by kou, and ... it works!
+On Linux this is much, much easier to do ...
+I literally just compile GTK, after its dependencies are properly installed (glib, pango, atk, and so forth), and then the ruby bindings maintained largely by kou (and others), and ... it works!
 At the least on linux.

-(I used to be able to run ruby-gtk2 on windows in the past, a long time ago, but sadly upstream GTK developers no longer provide binaries, and there are no binary bundles for ruby-gtk on windows anymore either.)
+(I used to be able to run ruby-gtk2 on windows in the past, a long time ago, using the provided binaries, but sadly upstream GTK developers no longer provide binaries as-is, and there are no binary bundles for ruby-gtk on windows anymore either.
+I assume it is possible if you know msys2, and the windows platform, but I am no expert on either, so ...)

-libui is so much simpler to use on windows than GTK, though - just do **gem install libui** and it'll work, as-is.
+**libui** is so much simpler to use on windows than GTK, though - just do **gem install libui** and it'll work, as-is.
 Literally.
 That's it.
 I tried it on my windows laptop and it **does** indeed work.
 That convinced me that it makes sense to use libui and ruby-libui.
+The reason it works is because the ruby-libui gem (just called **libui**) bundles the respective binaries, and it is quite small.
+This would be much harder to do with ruby-gtk.

 Now I am trying to find more awesome examples to showcase what can be done.
 Who knows - perhaps even CSS may be supported